sorekz/user-activity-report/README.md

 # user-activity-report
 Create a User Activity Report for your Github organization.
 The action uses the Github GraphQL API and depending on the size of your organization will fetch a lot of data.

-If you get an error because you reach the hourly rate limit of 5000 points you can either reduce the `since-days` or play with the other inputs.
+If you get an error because you reach the hourly rate limit of 5000 points you can either reduce the report time frame (`since-days` or `since` and `until`) or play with the other inputs.
 Comments cost a lot of points so you might want to disable them if not needed.

 The action only fetches nested information on objects that have updates since `since-days`.
 So the total rate limit cost varies depending on the created/updated objects in the time window.
 It is printed at the end of the action and can be seen in the workflow logs.